Joseph Adam BUJOL (BUJOLD)

 1. Olga BUJOL (BUJOLD), n.
 28 jan 1898, Louisiana USA Trouver tous les individus avec un évènement dans ce lieud.
 21 juin 1981, Modeste, Ascension, Louisiana, USA Trouver tous les individus avec un évènement dans ce lieu (Âgé de 83 ans) [Père: géniteur / génitrice] [Mère: géniteur / génitrice]

 +2.
 Orrin Joseph BUJOL (BUJOLD), n.
-15 Aout 1899, Louisiana USA Trouver tous les individus avec un évènement dans ce lieud.
+15 Aout 1899, Modest Louisiana USA Trouver tous les individus avec un évènement dans ce lieud.
 7 Novembre 1982, Jennings, Jefferson Davis Parish, Louisiana, USA Trouver tous les individus avec un évènement dans ce lieu (Âgé de 83 ans) [Père: géniteur / génitrice] [Mère: géniteur / génitrice]

 +3.
 Arcol Joseph BUJOLD, n.
 1 octobre 1903 d.
 5 decembre 1979, Edgerly, Calcasieu, Louisiana Trouver tous les individus avec un évènement dans ce lieu (Âgé de 76 ans) [Père: géniteur / génitrice] [Mère: géniteur / génitrice]